Dry Creek Valley AVA

-Dry Creek Valley is an American Viticultural Area (AVA) in Sonoma County, California located northwest of the town of Healdsburg.
-The wine appellation was established on August 3, 1983 as the nation's 34^{th}, the state's 22^{nd} and the county's second AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted on behalf of the Dry Creek Valley Association, Inc., a local natural resource group, proposing a viticultural area to be known as "Dry Creek Valley."
-The inverted "U"-shaped valley extends southeasterly just east of the Warm Springs Creek/Dry Creek confluence, a tributary of the Russian River south of Healdsburg and is approximately 16 mi long by 2 mi wide.
-The appellation benefits from the proximity of the Lake Sonoma reservoir for irrigation in this relatively dry area.
+Dry Creek Valley is an American Viticultural Area (AVA) in north-central Sonoma County, California, located 70 mi north of San Francisco, 20 mi east of the Pacific Ocean and northwest of the town of Healdsburg.
+The wine appellation was established as the nation's 34^{th}, the state's 22^{th} and the county's second AVA, on August 4, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted on behalf of the Dry Creek Valley Association, Inc., a local natural resource group, proposing a viticultural area named "Dry Creek Valley."